 You have control over all the UI elements (ribbon, design area, tool box items) and behaviors of the WPF Report Designer.
 You can provide the best experience to your end users through a rich set of developer-friendly APIs.

-The WPF Report Designer ships with themes such as Material, Bootstrap, Fabric (Office 365), high contrast, and more.
+The WPF Report Designer ships with themes such as Metro, Blend, Office 2010 (Silver, Black, and Blue), and Office 2013.